 - Void Archons - Great at infantry clearing, love Storm Rager or Phantasm as they are weak to guns, debuff enemy ARM and take super well to his feat.

-- Dhunian Archon, Gudrun the Wasted, Ledfoot & Tredz and Bellows Crews are in this theme, too.
+- Dhunian Archons, Gudrun the Wasted, Ledfoot & Tredz, River Raiders, Targ, Dreyfus&Flubbin, Valkyries and Bellows Crews are in this theme, too.